 - Lots of goals

 At the same time, we’ve grown quite fast.
-The team was 17 people when I joined two years ago.
+The team was 17 people when I joined three years ago.
 There are 82 of us now.

-As we grew and as we dreamed, we felt that a system might be useful for helping us all stay on the same page with the big goals we wanted for the company.
-We’ve used OKRs to chart our path toward these goals, setting them in each quarter of 2016.
+As we grew and dreamed on a quarterly basis, we felt that a system might be useful for helping us all stay on the same page with the big goals we wanted for the company.
+We’ve used OKRs to chart our path toward these goals, setting them quarterly starting in 2016 all the way through to 2021.
 Here’s what we’ve found most valuable:

-One of the greatest benefits of OKRs is that they provide structure and clarity for an organization to work toward common goals.
-I love how the folks at weekdone describe it:
+One of the greatest benefits is that OKRs provide structure and clarity for an organization to work toward common goals.
+I love how the folks at Weekdone describe it:

-The main goal of OKRs is to connect company, team and personal objectives to measurable results, making people move together in right direction.
+The main goal of OKRs is to connect company, team, and personal objectives to measurable results, making people move together in the right direction.

 And when you get a team of dozens or hundreds all moving as one, you achieve some pretty incredible results!

-I felt this clarity right away with our first quarter (January to March) OKRs at Buffer.
-I was working to create customer case studies, which is a great and fun task on its own, and which became all the more paramount with the perspective gained from OKRs.
+I felt this clarity right away with our first quarterly objectives (January to March) at Buffer.
+I was working with team members to create customer case studies, which is a great and fun task on its own, and they became all the more paramount with the perspective gained from OKRs.
 I could draw a line from my OKR of case studies all the way up to our company-wide OKR for revenue:

 - Case studies lead to …